Last updated on April 23rd, 2019 at 03:17 pm

 Easy Shrimp Fried Rice

-- In the meantime, season the eggs with a bit of salt and pepper.
+- Season the eggs with a bit of salt and pepper.
 Add 1 tbsp of the olive oil to a pan and heat it over medium high heat.
 Add the beaten eggs to the pan and cook for about 1 to 2 min.
-Flip them over and cook for another minute.
+Flip them over and cook for 1 minute.
 Remove the eggs from pan and set aside.

 - Add the other tbsp of olive oil to the pan and heat.
 Season the shrimp with salt and pepper and add to the pan.
 Cook the shrimp about 2 to 3 min per side, or until the shrimp starts to get golden.
 Remove the shrimp from the pan.

 - Add the sesame oil to the pan and heat.
 Add the chopped onion, bell pepper and carrot to the pan and saute for about 5 minutes until the onion is translucent and the carrots soften up.
 Add the frozen peas and season a bit with salt and pepper.Cook for 2 more minutes until the peas are no longer frozen and cook a bit.